 The distribution and layout of trading desks will be determined by two types of factors.
 Tangible and intangible.
 In other words, tangible factors refer to things like electrical sources, ventilation and data requirements.
 On the other hand, intangible factors englobe elements like noise management, lighting and colors in the room, the grouping of people, and abstract considerations like overall feel and atmosphere of the room - something that can be easily (and often) overlooked when designing a trading room layout design.

-So, how do you maximize the floor layout in the trading room?
-Ask yourself these questions: How does the trading desk help the overall workflow of the user?
+To maximize the floor layout in the trading room, answer these questions: How does the trading desk help the overall workflow of the user?
 If something happens, is there anything in the room or on the desk itself working against the user in their immediate personal space?

-And thirdly, is the trading room contributing or reducing stress?
-This one is tricky, but paying attention to lighting, background noise, monitor placement, trading desk angles and the capacity for the console to adapt to the user's needs can all make or break a trading room.
+Finally, is the trading room contributing or reducing stress?
+Paying attention to lighting, background noise, monitor placement, trading desk angles and the capacity for the console to adapt to the user's needs can all make or break a trading room.

 Needs of a trading desk